What Happens with Taxes When You Close a Business?

 David C. Gair

 If your business has a benefit or pension plan for employees, it must also address these.
 This could include terminating pension or retirement plans and closing health savings accounts.
-Some health plans can have tax consequences, so they need to be addressed for employees.
+Some health plans can have tax consequences, so employers need to address these issues for employees.
 For example, health savings accounts are a tax-favored health plan that requires reporting.

 An S-corporation is treated as a “pass-through” organization for tax purposes.
 This means that the individual who owns the company will report its profits and losses on their tax return.
 However, this is not the case when you close the business and liquidate its assets.
 Then, an S-corporation is treated like a C-corporation.